polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 | **Die**     | MPFS250T_ES                        | MPFS250T                        | MPFS250T  | MPFS095T      |
 | **Package** | FCVG484                            | FCVG484                         | FCG1152   | FCSG325       |

+> [!NOTE]
+> The Icicle Kit ES and production boards use the same Icicle Kit build configuration because the
+> bare-metal projects use the same `<project-root>/src/boards/icicle-kit-es` configuration for both
+> devices.
+However, you must select the external tool launcher with the correct programming
+> arguments.
+The ES launcher uses `--die MPFS250T_ES --package FCVG484`, while the production
+> launcher uses `--die MPFS250T --package FCVG484`.
+The die differs between the boards, but the
+> package is the same.

-The following figure shows the External Tools Configurations window, and how *PolarFire-SoC-Icicle-kit-program non-secure boot mode 1* is configured for the Icicle Kit ES device.
+The following figure shows the External Tools Configurations window, and how `PolarFire-SoC-Icicle-kit-ES-program non-secure boot mode 1` is configured for the Icicle Kit ES device.

 ![external-tools-config.png](./images/external-tools-config.png)